 • In the last session, we discussed my depression/anxiety/PTSD, and I thought a potential solution could be having an emotional support animal.

 • My pet is my best friend and the only thing keeping me afloat.
-Could you help me protect him/her with an ESA letter?
+Could you help me protect them with an ESA letter?

 ESA Doctors can connect you to a healthcare professional licensed for your state.
-These professionals specialize in ESA letters and won’t judge you or be taken off-guard by your desire for an emotional support animal.
-ESA Doctors works with healthcare professionals who recognize the value of ESAs on mental health and are pros at writing ESA letters.
+These professionals specialize in ESA letters and won’t judge you or be caught off-guard by your desire for an emotional support animal.
+ESA Doctors only works with healthcare professionals who recognize the value of ESAs on mental health and are pros at writing ESA letters.
+You won’t have to worry about how to ask them for support; they’ll already know how precious your pet is to you.

 What Do I Say When Asking For An ESA Letter? - Prepare talking points.